 Amira Hegazy creates prints, drawings, collages, animations, and interactive experiences that manipulate popular and recognizable forms of image-making to produce art that addresses political and social issues in visually comfortable ways.
 She currently lives in Chicago, Illinois though she is a native of Detroit, Michigan where she grew up between traditional American and Egyptian cultures.
 Amira’s experiences with racial and gender-based discrimination inform her work and motivate her activism.

 Amira is an MFA candidate in Printmedia at the School of the Art Institute of Chicago.
 She graduated from Washington and Lee University in 2015 with a BA in Studio Art and Sociology and honors in International Immersion.
 Social science and research continue to be an important part of her artistic practice.
 Amira works as an artist, letterpress printer, educator, and book restoration technician.
-She has exhibited her work at the International Print Center of New York, The William King Museum of Art and other venues internationally.
+She has exhibited her work at the International Print Center of New York, The William King Museum of Art and other international venues.

 Amira is the proprietor of Statement Letterpress + Design where she creates custom prints, books, stationary and editions.